rpadovani/rpadovani.com/_posts/2015-02-15-ubuntu-phone-hardware.markdown

 There are two things I wish will be improved in next Ubuntu Phones:

  - *Borders*: I love Ubuntu hasn't soft touch buttons.
 So why we have borders?
 And not only borders, we have *huge* borders.
 Look to the photo above: the phone size it's the same of a S4, but the screen is smaller - so borders are bigger.
 This hasn't any sense, I want a phone (almost) borderless
  - *Branding*: nowhere on the phone there is a Ubuntu logo or something like this.
 Seriously?
-Luckly I have some stickers at home, but I think a little Ubuntu logo should be in the back of the phone
+Luckily I have some stickers at home, but I think a little Ubuntu logo should be in the back of the phone

 # They hate us 'cause they ain't us